 Andrew was born and raised in Los Angeles, California.
-His interest in private education, Latin America, and language development are products of his personal experience, academic preparation and professional experiences.
+His interest in private school start-ups, Latin America, and investment strategies are products of his personal experience, academic preparation and professional situations.

 Andrea Penn Buffara, COO

-Andrea has been a teacher for most of her professional career.
-She is a licensed educator that holds a BA from Barnard College/Columbia University, a M.Sc. in Development Studies from the London School of Economics and most recently an ED.M from Teacher’s College/Columbia University in Education Leadership with a concentration in Private School Leadership.
-She has held teaching positions at both Graded School in SP Brazil and EARJ in Rio de Janeiro.
-As a teacher, Andrea has always worked with learning disabled students and special populations.
-This interest arose from the need to support her own child with dyslexia and it transformed itself into a lifelong passion.
+Andrea is a licensed educator that holds a BA in Political Science from Barnard College/Columbia University, an M.Sc. in Development Studies from the London School of Economics, and an ED.M from Teacher’s College/Columbia University in Education Leadership with a concentration in Private School Leadership.

 Andrea views herself as a progressive educator and has engaged in continuous professional development over the years.
 The Klingenstein Center at Columbia, where she was awarded a fully funded fellowship as an early career teacher, has shaped her views of education.
 Her interests lie in educational innovations and she is currently an Academy member at Hundred.org, a global organization specializing in education innovation.